 - Coffee – Caffeine can cause death if enough is ingested by your pet.

-- Corn on the cob – The cob can get lodged in the small intestine, and if it’s not removed surgically, can prove fatal to your dog.
+- Corn on the cob – While not toxic, the cob can get lodged in the small intestine, and if it’s not removed surgically, can prove fatal to your dog.

 - Raw fish – The primary fish that you need to be careful about are salmon and trout.
 Raw salmon can be fatal to dogs if the fish is infected with a certain parasite.